 My belief is that knowledge should permeate beyond book smarts.
 Groundbreaking scientists make discoveries when they investigate a hunch.
 Brilliant engineers anticipate future challenges for a new design before oversights cause upsets in production.
 Successful entrepreneurs have a feel for markets that do not even exist yet.
 Solving canned problem sets from a course book can only take one so far.
 Developing a gut instinct takes real world trial and error.

-For the academic year 2015-2016 I was a assistant for Unified Engineering, the introductory MIT Aero/Astro engineering course that unifies the topics of structures, thermodynamics, fluid mechanics, and signals and systems.
+I spent part of my graduate career as a assistant for the legendary Unified Engineering course.
+"Unified" is the introductory MIT Aero/Astro engineering course that unifies the topics of structures, thermodynamics, fluid mechanics, and signals and systems.
 I help teach the thermodynamics section of the course.
 My role included teaching and assisting students during office hours, helping develop and evaluate problem sets and exam material, and assisting in labs.

-I have also been a guest lecturer and presenter at multiple institutions, To see my list of presentations, please see my publications page.
+I have also been a guest lecturer and presenter at multiple institutions typically on the topic of space resources, exploration, and mining.
+To see my list of presentations, please see my publications page.